 6 Ways to Beat Addiction Without Medication

-Medications can be an effective tool in fighting addiction and triggers like anxiety and depression.
-However, you don’t need medications to be successful at recovery.
-I’ve seen many addicts use effective alternatives that help them overcome addiction and stay clean for life.
+Medications can be an effective tool in fighting addiction and anxiety and depression.
+However, you can beat addiction without drugs and be successful at recovery.
+I’ve seen many addicts use effective alternatives that help them beat addiction and stay clean for life.
 You can, too.

-From basketball and swimming to weightlifting and biking, exercise combats depression, stress, and anxiety in a natural way.
+From basketball and swimming to weightlifting and biking, exercise combats depression, stress, and anxiety naturally.
 That’s because exercise releases feel-good hormones, including serotonin, dopamine, and endorphins.
 Before starting an exercise routine to help you stay clean, talk with your physician.
 They will assess your physical health and offer tips and guidance to ensure that you stay safe as you exercise.